 I want to move internationally soon.

-We are checking the official public health and government agencies for any announcements and risk assessment.
-If these advisories change, we will adjust our response accordingly.
+*NEW* We are checking the official public health and government agencies for any announcements and risk assessment.
+Here are links to provincial government COVID-19 websites.

 We recommend the following websites for the latest information on the coronavirus.